Share or Pin for Later

 So what’s a gal to do?

 Take a moment or two to consider this.
 Stay at home moms, trial attorneys, bank tellers, postal workers, restaurant chefs, and nurses will all have different requirements for their wardrobes.
-So take a little while to figure out what you need.
+So take a little time to figure out what you need.
 What are your daytime needs?
 What do you need in the evenings?
 How about weekends, hobbies, leisure time?

+BONUS help!
 A super easy way to do this is to print out the Wardrobe Worksheet (just click to grab it) from our free resources library, take some notes and be realistic and specific about what your wardrobe needs to accomplish.